signaflo/SDS-323-Spring-2020/exercises/exercise2/saratoga-knn.md

 ### Methods

-Two methods are used to analyze the data and form predicted house prices.
+Two methods were used to analyze the data and form predicted house prices.
 The first was linear regression, which assumes that house price is a linear function of the predictive attributes, and the second is K-nearest-neighbors regression, which makes no assumptions about the